 The ECF System will run your custom docket sheet report and display it.
 The document numbers are hyperlinks to PDF files of the actual documents.
+Define and and a second secon

 Place your pointer on the silver ball button next to the document number and click to display the NEF for the document.